chichieinstein/nvimhelper/README.md

 |`<Space><x>`|`Normal`|Close an open NvimTree buffer|

 Note that nvimhelper enables interaction with the system clipboard.
 Thus, you can copy text from anywhere, then press `<leader>p` to paste the selected text onto your neovim buffer.
 Similarly, you can use `<leader>y`to copy text from your current neovim buffer, following which a Ctrl+V onto the other application will paste your selected text to the destination!

+Included here is also a tmux config file.
+Rename it to `.tmux.conf` and place it in root directory to start using tmux with these settings.

 Another neat thing that has been achieved here is an integration of `NvimTree` with `Telescope`.
 This means that LiveGrep, as well as FileSearch can be done very easily in the NvimTree tab, as can be seen in the last four keybindings above.